albar965/albar965.github.io/littlenavmap-faq.md

 on a terminal in an Ubuntu or derived system.
 Use your system package manager (`rpm`, `pacman`, etc.) to install missing libraries if using another system.

-You can run _Little Navmap_ and generate more diagnostics by opening a terminal/shell and cd to the LNM installation folder if above does not help.
+You can run _Little Navmap_ and generate more diagnostics by opening a terminal/shell and cd to the _Little Navmap_ installation folder if above does not help.
 Enter the following:

 `bash -c "(ldd littlenavmap && export QT_DEBUG_PLUGINS=1 && ./littlenavmap )" >start_log.txt 2>&1`